Defamation and social media expert lawyers. Best defamation solicitor

 I am being blackmailed over private videos – how can I stop this?

-Being blackmailed with private videos can feel overwhelming, but there are steps you can take to protect yourself.
-First, report the blackmailer’s account to the platform where the threats are being made.
-Most social media sites have strict policies against non-consensual content and harassment, and they can remove posts or suspend accounts quickly.
+Being blackmailed with private videos can feel overwhelming, but there are steps to protect yourself.
+Start by reporting the blackmailer’s account to the platform where the threats are being made.
+Most social media platforms have strict policies against non-consensual content and harassment and can quickly suspend accounts or remove posts.

 I am a victim of extortion – what should I do?